-The appropriate number of seats appears to be appropriate, with additional picnic settings located adjacent to the lake.
-Some additional settings located near Mollison Street and the Viaduct provide opportunities for seating away from the Ellesmere Place interface.
-No additional seating is recommended within the Garden proper except for new settings in the picnic area, due to the nature of the fixings and the visual intrusion upon the landscape.
+Furniture within the Garden is restricted to bench-type seating, picnic settings, water fountains and rubbish bins at the Ellesmere Place entry.
+Seating provision is skewed toward the eastern part of the Garden, with additional picnic settings located adjacent to the lake.
+Some additional picnic settings located near Mollison Street and the Viaduct provide opportunities for seating away from the Ellesmere Place interface.
+Additional seating is recommended adjacent to the Coliban River.
+This would provide more opportunities for rest in this section of the Garden.
+Additional picnic settings in the picnic area need to be accessiblr.